-It may be the middle of winter, but summertime flowers are blanketing the hills of Dalat.
+It may be the middle of winter, but flowers are blooming in Dalat.
 And the show is only just beginning.
-Moreover, at the end of February, the spectacle peaks when thousands of imported tulips and daffodils burst into bloom.
+By the end of February, the spectacle peaks when thousands of tulips and daffodils burst into bloom.
 I had the good fortune to visit this stunning city in January.
-Below is a window into the year-round perfect weather that is the ‘Little Paris’ of Vietnam.
+Below is a window into the year-round perfect weather that is the norm in the ‘Little Paris’ of Vietnam.

 WHY IS DALAT CALLED ‘LITTLE PARIS’?